-- Staff know how to respond to a child who makes a disclosure of abuse or harm. - If staff are unsure, they should always speak to the DSL or deputy DSL. - If staff have any concerns about a child's welfare, they should act on them immediately. - Staff should not assume a colleague or another professional will take action. - The DSL or a deputy should always be available to discuss safeguarding concerns.
+- Staff know how to respond to a child who makes a disclosure of abuse or harm. - If staff are unsure, they should always speak to the DSL or deputy DSL. - If staff have any concerns about a child's welfare, they should act on them immediately. - Staff should not assume a colleague, or another professional will take action. - The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - Teaching staff in all subject areas to understand that there will be various opportunities, planned and unplanned, to reference, reinforce or develop aspects of the safeguarding agenda within their lessons such as online safety, healthy relationships, challenging hate or prejudice and critical thinking. - 9.3 The DSL will undergo updated safeguarding and child protection training every two years.
-In addition to this their knowledge and skills will be updated regularly, and at least annually, to keep up with developments relevant to the role. - 9.4 All staff members of the school will receive appropriate safeguarding and child protection training (whole-school training) annually.
-The DSL will provide ongoing briefings to the school on any changes to safeguarding and child protection legislation and procedures and relevant learning from local and national serious case reviews as required, throughout the year. - 9.5 Staff members who miss whole school training will be required to undertake other relevant training to make up for it, e.g. by joining another school's whole-school training, or receiving 1:1 training from the DSL.
-The DSL will be responsible for arranging this. - 9.6 The nominated governor for safeguarding and child protection will attend Governor Services training prior to or soon after appointment to the role; this training will be updated every three years. - 9.7 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate safeguarding and child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 9.8 On the first occasion which staff members provided by other agencies and third parties, e.g. supply teachers and contractors come to our school to work; they will be provided with details of the safeguarding arrangements at our school, which will include identifying the DSL and the process for reporting welfare concerns.
-There are clear photo posters in the entrance hall and staff room and DSL meets supply staff on arrival. - 9.9 The school will maintain accurate records of staff induction and training.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - Teaching staff in all subject areas to understand that there will be various opportunities, planned and unplanned, to reference, reinforce or develop aspects of the safeguarding agenda within their lessons such as online safety, healthy relationships, challenging hate or prejudice and critical thinking. - 9.3.
+The DSL will undergo updated safeguarding and child protection training every two years.
+In addition to this their knowledge and skills will be updated regularly, and at least annually, to keep up with developments relevant to the role. - 9.4.
+All staff members of the school will receive appropriate safeguarding and child protection training (whole-school training) annually.
+The DSL will provide ongoing briefings to the school on any changes to safeguarding and child protection legislation and procedures and relevant learning from local and national serious practice reviews as required, throughout the year. - 9.5.
+Staff members who miss whole school training will be required to undertake other relevant training to make up for it, e.g., by joining another school's whole-school training, or receiving 1:1 training from the DSL.
+The DSL will be responsible for arranging this.

+- 9.6.
+The nominated governor for safeguarding and child protection will attend Governor Services training prior to or soon after appointment to the role; this training will be updated every two years - 9.7.
+We will ensure that staff members provided by other agencies and third parties, e.g., supply teachers and contractors, have received appropriate safeguarding and child protection training commensurate with their roles before starting work.
+They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 9.8.
+On the first occasion which staff members provided by other agencies and third parties, e.g., supply teachers and contractors come to our school to work; they will be provided with details of the safeguarding arrangements at our school, which will include identifying the DSL and the process for reporting welfare concerns.
+Please personalise to outline what happens in your school, i.e., do they get a handbook or leaflet etc? - 9.9.
+The school will maintain accurate records of staff induction and training.